IVRPowers/blog/content/post/technologies/what-is-split.md

 The Audio-Video SPLIT mode works as following:

-A Videocall is initiated by a customer endpoint comes into Video Gateway (WebRTC | RTMP).
-This session may be composed of three media streams (video, data and audio) blended together in a single interaction:
+A Videocall is initiated by a customer endpoint and comes into the Video Gateway.
+This session will be composed of three media streams (video, data and audio) blended together in a single interaction:

 ## Step 1.
 Audio & Video Decouplexing
 Decouples the three media streams from the incoming Videocall (mixed stream is split into a video + data stream and an audio stream).
 Remember, all the communication channel between peers works in Full Duplex.